MarcPuigdemont/vue-crud/README.md

 The coding style is based on Airbnb, but since it's using eslint + @vue/eslint-config-airbnb + prettier maybe some of the rules may be off.
 The intention is not being 100% accurate with one coding style but to provide a consistent style over all the written code.

+## Testing

+Testing is done with Jest for unit test and Cypress for e2e.
+Jest is used for snapshots, and component logic test.
+Cypress to ensure the whole app works as expected.

+To run the test, please, check the 'Run your unit tests' section.

+Coverage is also a must, so with Jest and Istanbul it can be tracked.
+I left out the Views folder, as they'll be tested properly with Cypress, and the files marked with '/_ istanbul ignore file _/' such as proxyService which unit tests would be to test axios.

 ## Desgin decission taken

 This I left behind, and could be added as improvements: